medovina/natural_lean/README.md

 For a first glimpse of Natural Lean you could look at the file [`examples/nat_num_game.lean`](examples/nat_num_game.lean), which proves all of the theorems from the [Natural Number Game](https://adam.math.hhu.de/#/g/leanprover-community/nng4).
 (Actually there are not many  explicit proofs in this file, since Natural Lean's [default tactic](#tactics) can solve most of these problems directly.)
 The file [`examples/nat.lean`](examples/nat.lean) is more substantial, and includes a partial development of the natural numbers from first principles in Natural Lean, including a number of theorems with proofs.
 (To see the full proofs in this file, you will want to turn on word wrap.
 As one possibility, download the file, view it in Visual Studio Code, and press Alt+Z to enable wrapping.)

 Natural Lean is in an __early stage of development__ and is not a practical tool for writing many Lean proofs at this time: the grammar and expressiveness of the language are still extremely limited.
 You may nevertheless want to experiment with Natural Lean even in its current state.
 Your feedback is welcome: you can send me [email](mailto:adam.dingle@mff.cuni.cz) or open issues in this repository.
-I am actively developing the library and hope to evolve the controlled natural language to eventually be robust enough for writing large-scale proofs of any nature.
+I am actively developing the library and hope to evolve the controlled natural language to eventually be robust enough for serious mathematical work.

 ### Contents